 RRC Inactive state applies to NG-RAN.
 UE support for RRC Inactive state is defined in TS 38.306 [69] for NR and TS 36.306 [70] for E-UTRA connected to 5GC.
 RRC Inactive is not supported by NB-IoT connected to 5GC.

+The AMF may provide assistance information to the NG-RAN, to assist the NG-RAN to perform NG-RAN based paging.

 The AMF shall provide assistance information to the NG-RAN, to assist the NG-RAN's decision whether the UE can be sent to RRC Inactive state except due to some exceptional cases such as:

 - PLMN (or AMF set) does not support RRC Inactive;